LindaMukundwa/CompiLinda/README.md

 # CompiLinda 🌺

-This is a project aimed at making a compiler, with the current stage at a parser.
+This is a project aimed at making a compiler, with the current stage at a semantic analyzer.
 This project is a work in progress and will be updated as I continue to work on it.
 The grammar of the language is defined as Alan++ and as such, is the basis of the compiler.

 The first version of this compiler was made with typescript and in order to make it work locally for you, make sure to clone this repository.
 From there, make sure you have node installed since that is what I am using to run it on a web environment.
 After that, in order to run the compiler, check the installation steps: